mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 ignore elements like `em` because of the heavy unsemantic abuse of such elements in the wider internet for presenting bold text.

+Perhaps there might be some obscure Unicode diacritics for better marking up the prosody but I have not explored this option.
+I worry that such glyphs might be pronounced in common screen readers as something like <q>Unicode character 591</q>.

 ## [Presentation](#presentation)
 {:#presentation}